 Welcome to Split!
-This article will walk through setting up your split instance, installing the Split SDK, and creating your first split to release rapidly and safely with feature flags and measure impact with experimentation.
-Specifically, it will cover:
+This article walks through setting up your Split instance, installing the Split SDK, and creating your first feature flag to release rapidly and safely with feature flags and measure impact with experimentation.
+Specifically, it covers:

-- Step 2: Create a split and target users
+- Step 2: Create a feature flag and target users

 - Step 3: Send event data

-- Step 4: Create a metric and measure impact
+- Step 4: Create a metric, monitor and measure the impact

 For additional information or to dive right into reference docs, explore our help center to find feature reference guides, best practices, video walkthroughs and frequently asked questions.

-- Install: Learn how to install Split’s SDKs to control feature flags in your application here.
+- Installing the SDK: Learn how to install Split’s SDKs to control feature flags in your application here.

-- Administer: Learn about managing and maintaining your account and users here.
+- Setting up your organization: Learn about managing and maintaining your account and users here.

-- Target & Configure: Understand how to target your customers using Split’s feature flags here.
+- Feature flagging & configuration: Understand how to target your customers using Split’s feature flags here.

-- Integrate: Understand Split’s API and connect Split with the solutions you use today here
+- Integrate & automate: Understand Split’s API and connect Split with the solutions you use today here

-- Secure: Carry your security best practices through into Split here.
+- Securing your data: Carry your security best practices through into Split here.

 - Support: Understand support definitions and incident response times here.